 - Ask friends and family to repeat themselves often

-It’s very common to say “What” almost automatically and not really realize you are doing it.
-It is this combination of factors that can lead the hearing challenged for stop trying to interact with others.
-The effect hearing loss has on quality of life becomes cumulative, too.
+It is this combination of factors that can lead the hearing challenged to stop trying to interact with others.
+The effect untreated hearing loss has on quality of life becomes cumulative, too.
 Often older adults experiencing hearing loss will suffer from:

 - Anxiety disorders

-They may get a false sense that people are angry at them, as well.
-Without proper interventions like hearing aids, they become isolated and lonely.
-Many times they don’t even realize that hearing loss is responsible, especially if they refuse to see a doctor.
+They may get a false sense that people are angry at them, as well, because it seems like people are shouting at them.
+Without proper interventions like hearing aids, people with untreated hearing loss can become isolated and lonely.
+Many times they don’t even realize that hearing loss is responsible, especially if they refuse to see a specialist.

-The struggle to hear each day without assistance become overwhelming and fatigue sets in.
+The struggle to hear each day without assistance becomes overwhelming, and fatigue can set in.
 Those with hearing loss work harder than most to understand even basic conversations.
 It is an experience that is both mentally and physically draining.
 That fatigue can lead to: